Anni Albers: Weaving and printmaking career, 1949–1994

 In 1976, Albers had two major exhibitions in Germany, and a handful of exhibitions of her design work, over the next two decades, receiving a half-dozen honorary doctorates and lifetime achievement awards during this time as well, including the second American Craft Council Gold Medal for "uncompromising excellence" in 1981.
-In 2018, the Tate Modern Gallery in London paired with the Kunstsammlung Nordrhein-Westfalen, in Düsseldorf Germany for a retrospective exhibition and book of Albers's work.
+In 2018, the Tate Modern Gallery in London paired with the Kunstsammlung Nordrhein-Westfalen, in Düsseldorf, Germany, for a retrospective exhibition and book of Albers's work.

 Albers continuously traveled to Latin America and Europe, to design and make prints, and lecture until her death on May 9, 1994, in Orange, Connecticut.
 Josef Albers, who had served as the chair of the design department at Yale University after the couple had moved from Black Mountain to Connecticut in 1949, had predeceased her in 1976.

+One of Albers' best known designs is called éclat, which she initially planned as a woven pattern before it proved too technically difficult.
+She then began printing it.
+Later, technological advances enabled students of her work to weave it as she had originally envisioned.
+The name éclat comes from the French word for sparkle or shard.
+It features a repeated pattern of parallelograms with sharp corners organized in a way that is not immediately obvious.
+Albers believed that the order within her patterns should be puzzling so that viewers will “return again and again” to look at it.

 Legacy

 In 1971, the Alberses founded the Josef and Anni Albers Foundation, a not-for-profit organization they hoped would further "the revelation and evocation of vision through art."
 Today, this organization not only serves as the office Estate of both Josef Albers and Anni Albers, but also supports exhibitions and publications focused on Albers works.
 The official Foundation building is located in Bethany, Connecticut, and "includes a central research and archival storage center to accommodate the Foundation's art collections, library and archives, and offices, as well as residence studios for visiting artists."

 Albers was inducted into the Connecticut Women's Hall of Fame in 1994.

 Google Doodles honored Albers on November 18, 2024.
 The date was chosen as it was the date she escaped from Nazi Germany in 1933.